Random-Coder-Dude/Obsidian-Vault/1000 - Science/1100 - Chemistry/1110 - Chemistry the Central Science/6 - Electronic Structure of Atoms/Bonus - Study Guide.md

 **Photoelectron Spectroscopy** is a powerful technique which lets us find the relative energies of a electron in an atom A PES spectrum looks something like this
 ![[Pasted image 20251018205437.png]]
-Each peak in the i
+Each peak in the image represents a subshell where the one with the lowest binding energy is always the $1s$ orbital.
+By figuring outthe relative numbers between the peaks we can experimentally figure out what atom
 ## eV (Electronvolt)

 ## Electron Spin (Box Notation)